MRes Primary Care (Web-based Learning) / Course details

 |Available as a free choice unit?||No|

-The course aims to enable students to develop skills to identify and understand the factors that make populations hard to reach.
-Students will use the evidence-base to evaluate and develop methods of engaging with hard to reach populations, and demonstrate their application in real world settings to improve population health.
+The course aims to enable students to develop skills to identify and understand the factors that make services hard to access and populations hard to reach.
+Students will use the evidence-base to evaluate and develop methods of engaging with seldom heard populations in the UK and international settings and demonstrate their application in real world settings to improve population health.

-- Describe and analyse hard to reach populations in a variety of settings and evaluate the factors that make populations hard to reach.
+- Describe and analyse seldom heard populations in a variety of settings and evaluate the factors that make populations hard to reach by services.

-- Analyse the impact of hard to reach populations on public health.
+- Critically analyse the impact of seldom heard populations on public health.

 - Examine the relationship between access to services and health inequalities.